TDT1401/Study-English/English_A1/Unit_4_like_and_dislike.md

 5. What do you like?
 6. How often do you ... ?
 7. How often are you ... ?
+8. What do you think ?

 - 2 hours off.
 I spend an hour sleeping and the rest of the time I play games
 - There are more than 7,000 convenience stores in Tokyo

+### USEFUL LANGUAGE
+- May be (painting) course is good for ...
+- I think the (sailling course) is good for her ...
+- because she likes being outside

 ## Grammar

 - I like + V(ing)